sam-truscott/wumpusopenal/Readme.txt

 	v0.9.11.1
 	=========
 	* Added - Synchronised the start of audio (affects multiple renderers)
+	* Added - x/y/z for listener position and direction
+	* Added - Restore default settings for speaker matrix
-	* Updated - Removed O(n) algorithm for finding next free buffer.
+	* Updated - Removed algorithm for finding next free buffer.
 		This should reduce CPU usage quite a bit
-	* Added - x/y/z for listener position and direction

 	v0.9.10
 	=======